Budweiser: A measure of success

 Using the only quantifiable variable in that marketing framework -- Attention -- the clear winner is Budweiser, by a statistically significant margin.
 In the weeks leading up to and following the game, attention to the Budweiser brand peaked 34% above pre-game levels.

-Budweiser won last year's Super Bowl ad contest by issuing a press release.
+Budweiser won the 2021 Super Bowl ad contest by issuing a press release.

-From your perspective, how do news and advertising
+From your perspective, how do publicity and advertising

 -- earned and paid media --